MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 Today we planned the deployment of William's latest version, which addresses a breaking change that will soon be deployed in Server.
 The primary question was:

- > Should we deploy before or after Server? (or both, with a different version each time?)
+ > Should we deploy before or after Server?

-To answer this we needed to know how compatibility varied across different version combinations.
-Where do you put the code for an automated test that gives you that answer?
-Should I write tests that provision, configure, and connects new environments just for that test?
-I have some ideas about this, but nobody wants yet another competing way to configure environments.
+We tried a few version pairs and figured it out, but the manual testing time was significant enough that I want to be better prepared next time.
+In the futre I want to how compatibility varies across several pairs of candidate versions.
+This means making tests that take version pairs (one for William and one for Server) as a parameter.
+The to-do list for this breaks down as 90% environment stuff, 10% test writing.
-To do it right means aligning my plans with config management decisions being refined elsewhere in the company.
+Doing it right means aligning my plans with config management decisions being refined elsewhere in the company.

-As you can see, chapter two of William's independence story isn't actually about William, and much of it hasn't happened yet.
+As you can see, chapter two of William's independence story isn't actually about William.
-It's about the feedback effect, where we find out how splitting off a chunk of the code affects how we think, and how we communicate.
+It's about the feedback effect, where we find out how splitting off a chunk of the code affects how we think, which strategies make sense, and how we communicate.
 If we play our cards right, I think it will be a positive change, even if it takes more work in the interim.

+This process has been teaching me that there is a certain quantum of collaboration that cannot be dispensed with.
-It's like how we used to communicate by accidentally breaking each other's code and then wondering why we can't get a clean build.
+In Server, it wasn't unehard of for "communication" between teams to mean accidentally breaking each other's code and then wondering why nobody can get a clean build.
-What William has taught me is that, clumsy as it may have been, that communication served a purpose (sometimes).
-Although we can remove the frustration of being blocked when others break our build, we can't forgo the ensuing coordination for long.
-Still, I would like to change the texture of that communication so that we have a clearer picture of what our servers and services expect, and what is expected of them.
-That is, we should make them right-sized so each team can take more ownership for the behavior it is responsible for.
-By doing this, I think we'll ultimately get software that is more reliable, more flexible, and more fun to build.
+Most of the time, this was too wide of an audence for a why-did-this-test-fail kind of conversation, but it did force us to have those conversations.
+Apart from that hubub, we code more efficiently, but it comes at a cost.
+If there's a cross-team conversation that needs to happen, it's on us to make it happen.

+If you have something like Server in your life, I hope William's story gives you two measures of hope, and one of caution.
+Hope because once you can comprehend all of your project's responsibilities, you can be more confident that it meets them.
+Hope because working in a project that is right-sized for your team is more fun; you have more opportiunity to be creative, and you can see more results with less effort.
+And caution because your story will also have a chapter with ripples that demand more responsibility than before the separation started; you'll need to take ownership of functionality on both sides, at least until the ripples settle.

-As for William's story, it's to be continued.
+As for the part of William's story that follows the ripples, it's to be continued.